joshajohnson/Hub16/README.md

 All design files required to manufacture the board and enclosure are located in this repo, along with assembled and tested boards being available from [Tindie](https://www.tindie.com/products/joshajohnson/hub16-programmable-macro-keyboard/).

 ## Key Features
-* 16 Cherry MX compatible switches, along with two switches in the encoders.
+- 16 Cherry MX compatible switches, along with two switches in the encoders.
-* Two rotary encoders, bringing an intuitive interface for continuous controls such as grid size and volume.
+- Two rotary encoders, bringing an intuitive interface for continuous controls such as zoom, grid size, and volume.
-* Four port USB 2.0 hub with Type-C connectors, allowing connection to other keyboards, memory sticks, wireless receivers and more!
+- Four port USB 2.0 hub with Type-C connectors, allowing connection to other keyboards, memory sticks, wireless receivers and more!
-* Designed to interface with host computer to provide a level of interaction / macro control not available on standard keyboards, with examples provided for Windows, macOS, and Linux.
+- Designed to interface with host computer to provide a level of interaction / macro control not available on standard keyboards, with examples provided for Windows, macOS, and Linux.
-* Various case designs, allowing the Hub16 to fit in on any desk.
-* 11 individually addressable RGB LEDs.
+- 11 individually addressable RGB LEDs.
-* Full QMK programmability and customisation.
+- Full VIA / QMK programmability and customisation.

+## Notes on the USB Hub
+The hub is a four port USB 2.0 Hub with Type-C connectors, aimed at allowing connection of keyboards, mice, memory sticks, wireless receivers, and other small devices (including a second macro pad!)  to your computer.

+Due to cost and space constraints, the hub has some limitations.
+The hub **is not**:
+- USB 3.x, Power Delivery, Thunderbolt, DisplayPort, etc compatible.
+- Designed to charge your phone quickly.
+Only 100mA is guaranteed per port.
+- Designed to work with power hungry devices such as spinning hard drives.
+- Guaranteed to provide full USB 2.0 speeds and performance on all ports.
+- Suitable for use with long cables.
+Issues have been seen on cables longer than 2m.

 ## Build Instructions
 * [Keyboard Assembly](Documents/keyboard-assembly.md)